funny-bytes/sequelize-simple-cache/README.md

 const User = cache.init(sequelize.import('./models/user'));
 const Page = cache.init(sequelize.import('./models/page'));

-// no caching for this one
-const Balance = sequelize.import('./models/balance');

-// still no caching for this one (because it's not configured to be cached)
+// no caching for this one (because it's not configured to be cached)
-// will add dummy decorators to the model for a homogeneous interface to all models const Order = cache.init(sequelize.import('./models/order'));
+// will only add dummy decorators to the model for a homogeneous interface to all models const Order = cache.init(sequelize.import('./models/order'));

 // the Sequelize model API is fully transparent, no need to change anything.